yaskad4/elevenlabs-gui/README.md

 - 🕓 **Session History** — TTS and STT results are listed during the session with inline playback and quick access to saved files
 - 🔔 **Auto-update Indicator** — The app checks for new releases on startup and shows a badge when an update is available
 - 🗂️ **Collapsible Panels** — Authentication and Voice Settings sections can be collapsed to save space
+- 🎨 **Light / Dark Theme** — Toggle between light and dark mode from the interface
+- 💾 **Optional API Key Save** — Choose whether to save your API key locally or keep it session-only
+- 📂 **Custom Output Folder** — Select any destination folder for generated audio and transcription files

 ---